 Our mission is to help reduce barriers to access of healthy food for members of the McMaster community by increasing availability of low or no cost produce through the garden, as well as to provide all members of the McMaster community with a space to learn about and enjoy the therapeutic benefits of gardening.

-About us: This project was formally started in September 2020, and is looking for a physical site to call home.
-The primary focus of this garden will be food and nutrition security for the McMaster community.
-We plan to start out as a large communal garden plot where volunteer community members will share in all responsibilities for tending to the garden, and put together low or no cost produce boxes to be distributed to students, volunteers or not, on the basis of need.
-To determine this, we will develop a request form of some sort, in which anyone who says they are in need of access to produce will be accepted.
+The primary focus of this garden will be helping to add more fresh produce to a student diet often lacking in produce and variety, as well as allowing more people to enjoy the social and therapeutic benefits of gardening.
+We will consist of communal garden plots where volunteer community members will share in all responsibilities for tending to the garden, and put together low or no cost produce boxes to be distributed to students, volunteers or not, on the basis of need.
+To determine this, we plan to develop a request form, in which anyone who says they are in need of access to produce will be accepted.
 If we receive more requests than we can accommodate, we will likely resort to first-come first-serve.
 Some amount of a harvest will also be taken home by each volunteer so that everyone can enjoy the fruits of their labour.

-Our plan is for this garden to provide ample volunteer opportunities so that everyone who wants to get involved with community gardening is able to (and we have encountered a lot of interest so far), and more members of the McMaster community can foster a greater connection with food production and gardening in general, while working toward our vision of reducing barriers to access of fresh produce.
+As we navigate our pilot year, our capacity to take on volunteers is reduced, but our plan is for this garden to eventually provide ample volunteer opportunities so that everyone who wants to get involved with community gardening is able to, and more members of the McMaster community can foster a greater connection with food production and gardening in general, while working toward our vision of reducing barriers to access of fresh produce.

 Dr. Terry McCurdy, School of Nursing